os-chip-design/chip-design-intro/lab3/README.md

 ### Run Verilator

-Find and learn the `counter.v` and `tb.v` files and place them in:
+Find on github the `counter.v` and `tb.v` files and place them in:
 ```
-~/my_designs/my_first_design/source
+~/my_designs/my_first_design/src
 ```

-To run Verilator, do this inside the "source" directory:
+To run Verilator, do this inside the "src" directory:
 ```
 verilator --binary -j 0 -Wall counter.v tb.v --top tb --trace
 ```